groupdocs-watermark/GroupDocs.Watermark-Docs/net/developer-guide/advanced-usage/adding-watermarks/add-watermarks-to-presentation-documents/_index.md

 ---

 This article describes a set of ways to add watermarks to powerpoint presentations.
-Also please enjoy our [watermark for ppt](https://products.groupdocs.app/watermark/ppt) online app built on GroupDocs.Watermark for .NET.
+As a demonstration, feel free to [add watermark for ppt](https://products.groupdocs.app/watermark/ppt) with our online app, built on GroupDocs.Watermark for .NET.

 ## Adding watermark to a particular slide